anirudh-eka/dashtag/README.md

 	HEADER_LINK=https://www.google.com

 * You must use absolute urls for links to work.

+To add a custom header color, you set:

+	HEADER_COLOR="#B11C54" or "maroon" or "rgba(250,0,0,0.2)"

+To add custom colors for the post background, you can set:

+	POST_COLOR_1="#B11C54" or "maroon" or "rgba(250,0,0,0.2)"

+To add custom background page color, you can set:

+	BACKGROUND_COLOR="#B11C54" or "maroon" or "rgba(250,0,0,0.2)"

+* All color values must be wrapped in quotes!

+To change the text font of the feed, you can set:

+	FONT_FAMILY=Tahoma, Geneva, sans-serif

+* The font_family input must not have quotes and can be separated by commas as shown above

 `Hashtags` should be set to the text of the hashtag excluding the initial '#'.
 So if you wanted all of the posts with the "#peace" on Twitter, you set: